Olive oil is pressed from the fresh-picked fruit of the olive tree. Photo by Iliana | SXC.

 Basil-infused olive oil from Fig & Olive Connection.

-The International Olive Oil Council (IOOC) determines standards for grades of olive oil
+The International Olive Oil Council (IOOC) determines standards for grades of olive oil for most of the world.

 A large, meaty black or deep purple olive, up to one inch in length, with a rich, fruity flavor.
 The almond-shaped Kalamata is largely used as a table olive, not generally pressed into oil.
 It is popularly served with lamb, swordfish and pasta dishes and is a component of a Greek salad.
 As a cocktail olive, it pairs well with Merlot.
 It is named after the city of Kalamata, Greece, in the southern Peloponnesian mountains.